Cveg2112/Photoswipe-Custom-Captions/README.md

 </div>
 ```

 Next step is to add the script.
-Make sure that this is added after the call to the '''photoswipe.min.js''' etc. Either add it to '''main.js''' or make a new file which you can load conditionally (something like '''floor-plan-pswp.js''' or whatever tickles your pickle).
+Make sure that this is added after the call to the *photoswipe.min.js* etc. Either add it to *main.js* or make a new file which you can load conditionally (something like *floor-plan-pswp.js* or whatever tickles your pickle).

 And then you'll need something like this for the HTML:

-'''Data size is needed!
-You can also add other data attribute tags if you need extra stuff'''
+*Data size is needed!
+You can also add other data attribute tags if you need extra stuff*

 ```html